-- Frame your certificate.
-It welcomes you into the permaculture community and is an accomplishment.
+It welcomes you into the permaculture community and is meaningful.

-- Volunteer to help with any upcoming classes, courses or workshops related to permaculture, especially if you are drawn to teaching.
-Intern for a summer or period of months at a permaculture site or an organic farm or related non-profit in your region or even abroad.
-Keep track of dates, location, hours, and leaders/teachers.
+Offer to help with any upcoming classes, courses or workshops related to permaculture, especially if you are drawn to teaching.
+If your lifestyle permits, intern for a summer or period of months at a permaculture site or an organic farm or related non-profit in your region or even abroad.

 Attend conferences, classes, and gatherings in botany, social justice, teacher trainings, rainwater harvesting, edible forest gardens, time banking, green building, etc.